gobid/knowledge-map-cheatsheets/README.md

 This project IS solving the problem of "going down a rabbit hole of prerequisites".
 When you don't know concept A, then you look it up, but find out you need to know unknown concept B which leads you to unknown concept C and so on.
 This project should eliminate that problem by presenting all established knowledge in topological order of prerequisites.

+This project SHOULD ALSO help with writing proofs or arguments by surfacing all reference theorems / concepts in one place.

 Explore these subjects to grasp the fundamentals of all knowledge:
 1. Mathematics
 2. Statistics